 Consult Citizenship and Immigration Canada’s annual statistical publication to learn about new permanent residents to Canada as well as temporary residents entering Canada to work, study or for humanitarian and compassionate reasons.

-Facts and Figures 2013 — Immigration overview: Permanent Residents
+Facts and Figures 2013 — Immigration overview: Permanent and temporary residents

 Preliminary tables – Permanent and temporary residents, 2013